anonymous-ai-researcher/258/README.md

 ## 📄 Extended Version with Full Proofs

-> **The extended version of this paper, including all omitted proofs, additional experimental analyses, and supplementary material, is available in this repository:**
+> **The extended version of this paper, including all omitted proofs, is available in this repository:**
 >
 > 📥 **[`extended-version.pdf`](./extended-version.pdf)**
 >